nguyenvinh2/taskmaster-frontend/README.md

 Click on the Status button to advance the state of the task.
 If the task is in avalaible mode, the application will prompt for a name to assign the task to.

+You can also upload a file to S3.

 ## Backend Application